 A longtime Bike MS participant and fundraiser, Phil decided to bring together philanthropy, show business and a lifelong quest for adventure when he fulfilled his ambition of cycling across America in the spring of 2009.
 En route he shattered his fundraising goal and deepened his already strong bonds with the MS community.

-Phil chronicled his odyssey of personal challenge and self-discovery in the film The Ride which he is promoting in a national tour.
-Regal Cinema is donating the theaters for the showings and the monies received from the ticket sales to the Society.
-People can find out more about the tour with its opportunity to meet Phil and about the film by visiting www.noopportunitywasted.com
+Phil chronicled his odyssey of personal challenge and self-discovery in the film The Ride, which he promoted with a national tour.
+Regal Cinema donated theaters for the showings and the monies received from the ticket sales to the Society.

 Joining the MS Movement